FAQ

 Frequently Asked Questions:

-0. Can I use Undead Funeral March (or any other Ugress track) in my video?
+0. Can I use your music in my online video?

-0. Can you remove the copyright claim on my Youtube video?
+0. Can you remove the copyright claim on my video?

 2. Can we book Ugress for a live event concert?

-If you’d like to book Ugress, PLEASE get in touch as early as possible.
-Most common reason to decline is because the requests come at too short notice.
+Maybe?
+If you’d like to book Ugress for a live performance, PLEASE get in touch as early as possible.
+Most common reason to decline is because the requests almost always comes at way too short notice.

 Details we need to know to respond with a quote: Event/situation/festival/context.
 Location.
 Venue.
 Length.
 Host.
 Promoter.
 Technical supplier.
 Budget.
 Marketing plans.
-Contact person for technical production.
+Contact details for the technical production if that is not yourself / your own venue.
+(So my tech crew can figure out the tech details and costs.)

 3. Can I use your music in my short video / student project / portfolio / personal / family / etc video or free?

 Yes!
 Personal use is fine and no specific license is needed.
 See the first question.
-If possible, please credit, either during use or clearly in description and credits.
+Private use is fine.

 Note that on most platforms the music will probably be automatically recognised by content ID systems, there will be ads, and you will not be able to monetise the video.
 If you want to monetise it, you need a license, see next question.